Are you seeking marathon beginner tips? If so, welcome to rundreamachieve. I am glad you have made it here.

 I had no mental barriers leading into the race.
 In addition, had never run 26.2 miles before.
 So, I just wanted to give it a shot.

 Marathon Beginner Tip #1

 Don’t Be In A Rush.
 This is crucial.
-Know this, you will succeed but be patient, let your body adapt to the stress your giving it.
+So, let your body adapt to the stress you’re giving it.